chark1es/cse15l-lab-reports/labreport/labreport3.md

 find test -delete
 ```

-No additional feedback was given
+No additional feedback was given.
+This function finds the specified folder and tries to delete it.
+This command is useful because it deletes the folder specified (and can be more advanced when using regex)

 ### -empty